Skip to main content

 Some Sinnipet

 1. The best way to see the city is on foot.
-Trams and buses are easily available transportation as well.
+Trams and buses are also readily available forms of transportation.

-2. Please book your tickets in advance as they get sold out quickly, especially Anne Frank Huis.
+2. Please book your tickets in advance, as they sell out quickly, especially at the Anne Frank Huis.
 Tickets are only available through this website!
 Every Tuesday at 10 am CET, all tickets become available for a visit six weeks later.

 3. If you are looking for coffee, look for a Cafe because Coffee shops do not sell coffee here.